Epidemiology and Biostatistics

 Margaret Glos, MPH

 Margaret Glos serves as a Management Analyst for the Epidemiology and Biostatistics Section and serves as a Contracting Officer’s Representative (COR) on various personnel and research contracts.
-She completed her undergraduate education at Brown University, and received a Master of Public Health degree from Johns Hopkins University.
-She previously held research support positions at the Advisory Board Company and the Health Resources and Services Administration (HRSA).
+She began her career in clinical research studying mood and anxiety disorders; since then, she has held policy, research, and research administration posts in both the private sector and federal government.
+She completed her undergraduate education at Brown University and holds a Master of Public Health from the Johns Hopkins University Bloomberg School of Public Health.

 NOTE: PDF documents require the free Adobe Reader.